bsmith89/midas2-wiki/MIDAS.md

 - `{output_dir}`: output directory unique for the sample, i.e., `{output_root}/{sample_name}`

 The first subcommand to run for the sample is `midas_run_species`, and it will create that output directory if it does not exist.
 All subsequent analysis steps operate within that directory.

+# Pooled samples result layout

+Results for multiple samples can be pooled using the corresponding subcommands `midas_merge_species`, `midas_merge_genes`, and `midas_merge_snps`.
+The result layout for those looks as follows:

+...

+All merge subcommands take a list of single-sample output dirs as input.

 # midas_run_species: species abundance estimation